HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 collaborative organisations etc. -- have gone unfulfilled by Concept

-Research, so I cannot comment on the science, but I have drawn a blank
+Research, so I cannot comment on the science.
+I have also drawn a blank

 have been very few studies published on the hearing responses of foxes